 Temple has grown tremendously since its founding by Dr. Russell H. Conwell in 1884.
 Chartered as Temple College in 1888, it was incorporated as Temple University in 1907.
 Then, in 1965, by the Act of the Legislature of the Commonwealth of Pennsylvania, Temple University became a state-related institution in the Commonwealth System of Higher Education.

 Temple is designated one of only 115 institutions in the nation as an “R1: Doctoral Universities – Highest Research Activity” by The Carnegie Classification of Institutions of Higher Education™ in its 2015 classification.
 Through various schools and colleges, the University offers nearly 300 master’s and doctoral degree programs and almost 100 graduate certificates.

-Ours is a comprehensive public research university with a total student enrollment of approximately 37,000; more than 9,000 are graduate and professional students.
+Ours is a comprehensive public research university with a total student enrollment of 38,000; more than 9,000 are graduate and professional students.
 We offer our programs at four regional campuses, including Main Campus, the Health Sciences Center Campus, and Center City Campus in Philadelphia, as well as at a major suburban campus at Ambler, PA.
 We also operate education centers in Fort Washington, PA, and Harrisburg, PA, and maintain international campuses in Tokyo, Japan, and Rome, Italy.